chuckwolber/BasicDeepLearning/README.md

 # BasicDeepLearning
-An inefficient Backpropagation implementation suitable for understanding how deep learning works.
+An inefficient Backpropagation implementation suitable for learning how deep learning works.